skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 4. Now go to the Amazon Inspector Console.
 To verify that you have administrative capabilities for Inspector, you are going to clone an existing template.
 Click **Assessment Templates** and check the box to the left of the template name that begins with *LampInspectorAssessmentTemplate* and click **Clone**.
 A section of the form will appear.
 Scroll down towards the bottom and click the **Create** button.
 Refresh the screen.
 You should now see two templates that begin with *LampInspectorAssessment*.
 If you widen the Name column you will see that the newly created template contains the string "Cloned."
 You have just successfully cloned an assessment template which shows that you have administrative access privileges for Inspector.

 5. Now go to the GuardDuty console and select the Settings menu item.
-You may see an error message at the top of the screen about **iam:ListPolicyVersions**.
-The reason for this is that you do not have full IAM permissions.
-Ignore this message.

 To verify that you do have administrative capabilities for GuardDuty, scroll down to the field named *Updated findings* and change the value to **Send notification every 1 hour** and click **Save settings** at the bottom of the window (you may need to scroll down further).
 You will see a message at the top of your window (you may need to scroll up) saying that the settings have been saved.
 This shows you do have full access to *GuardDuty*.

 6. Go to the Macie console, select the US West (Oregon) region, click Settings, and click on the Content Type icon.